James Hill (surgeon): Hill’s early writing

-Hill a number of articles for the medical journal Medical Essays and Observations which had been launched in 1733 by the Society for the Improvement of Medical Knowledge, which would eventually become the Royal Society of Edinburgh.
+Hill wrote a number of articles for the medical journal Medical Essays and Observations which had been launched in 1733 by the Society for the Improvement of Medical Knowledge, which would eventually become the Royal Society of Edinburgh.
 This was one of the earliest regular medical journals and it provided a vehicle for case reports and other types of article.